Poochandi: Plot

 An image of a scarecrow is what we get in the initial frames after which we are introduced to Murugan (Ramana), a Tamil journalist from Madurai, who writes paranormal stories for a magazine in Malaysia.
 On his journey, he meets Shankar (Tinesh Sarathi Krishnan), who narrates a paranormal incident that happened to him and his friends Anbu (Logan Nathan) and Guru (Ganeshan Manoharan).

 Anbu has paralysis and he collects coins as a hobby.
 One day, they use one of the oldest coins in his collection to play Ouija and call out to a spirit for fun.
 Little do they realise that they are inviting a soul that's dangerous and mysterious in many ways.
 As the film progresses, the soul begins to entice them into accomplishing its own desires.

 Once they start unraveling the spirit's past, they stumble upon a historic connection that dates back to many centuries.
 These friends come across a chilling twist at the interval point, and post that, the film turns into an investigative thriller that tries to decode the origin of the lost soul.

 Cast

 Release

 The film is rated PG13.
-The film is originally set to be released during Deepavali season in November 2021 after delays due to COVID-19, but was eventually released in cinema nationwide on 22 January 2022 in Malaysia.
+The film was originally set to be released during Deepavali season in November 2021 after delays due to COVID-19, but was eventually released in cinema nationwide on 22 January 2022 in Malaysia.
 The theme song of the film is "Poochandi Varaan", composed and sang by Ganessan Manohgaran.

-The film's was renamed as Poosandi Varan (பூசாண்டி வரான்) for release at cinemas in Tamil Nadu, India because of the presence of an upcoming Indian film of the same name.
-It is released on 1 April 2022 in cinemas statewide at Tamil Nadu, India.
+The film's was renamed as Poosandi Varan for release at cinemas in Tamil Nadu, India because of the presence of an upcoming Indian film of the same name.
+It is released on 1 April 2022 in cinemas statewide in Tamil Nadu.